Teknologihuset/teknologihuset.github.io/README.md

 1. Add a new schema to the `schemas` folder within the `teknologihusetweb` folder.
 2. If you are also changing the menu layout, make the necessary changes to the`sanity-structure`.js file.
-3. If you need to make changes to the Sanity Studio settings, then edit the `sanity.json` file.
+3. If you need to make changes to the Sanity Studio settings, then edit the `sanity.config.js` file.
-4. To see your changes in dev, run `sanity start`.
+4. To see your changes in dev, run `sanity dev`.
 5. To deploy a new version to production, first run `sanity build` and then `sanity deploy`

 It's possible to change the dataset from within Sanity Studio once the application is started.